kx0101/Assembly-ATM-Service/README.md

 # Assembly-ATM-Service

-## A simple ATM project that was mdae for my university class "Computer Architecture".
+## A simple ATM project that was created for my university class "Computer Architecture".

 **Features**